arnau/seachess/corpus/notes/seachess-nushell.md

 Back in 2020 I started a weekly bulletin where I share a few links that I found interesting.
 The original data structure was a mixture of CSV and TOML and the way to interact with it was with a command-line tool I built specifically for this purpose.

 In 2023 I adopted [Nushell] as my interactive shell of choice.
-After a while I found it a much better interaction than my handmade command-line tool, allowing me to interact not only with my original CSV and TOML files but with a larger set of data I have stored in a vaiety of formats.
+After a while I found it a much better interaction than my handmade command-line tool, allowing me to interact not only with my original CSV and TOML files but with a larger set of data I have stored in a variety of formats.

 This note describes the simple data model and the Nushell scripts I use to record my readings and the process of compiling a bulletin issue.